Mining Label Distribution Drift in Unsupervised Domain Adaptation

+Due to the space limitation, we defer some experimental settings and most of the experimental results (more benchmarking results, ablation studies, and visualization) to supplementary materials.

-Table~\ref{tab:office} reports quantitative results for unsupervised domain adaptation on \textit{Office-31}[0.75;0.75] dataset.
+\cref{tab:office} reports quantitative results for unsupervised domain adaptation on \textit{Office-31}[0.75;0.75] dataset.
 The performance of all competitive methods significantly drops under the huge label distribution divergence and even becomes worse than non-adapted ResNet-50.
-This indicates only aligning the feature divergence is not enough for a positive adaptation, for label distribution drift is also a crucial component of domain shift, and has not been paid sufficient attention in domain adaptation area.
+This indicates that only aligning the feature divergence is not enough for a positive adaptation, for label distribution drift is also a crucial component of domain shift, and has not been paid sufficient attention in domain adaptation area.
 To dispose of this problem, LMDAN considers source-target sample pairs with different weights, enlarges and shrinks weights for matched and mismatched samples on classified probabilities.
 By this means, LMDAN outperforms other competitive methods by a large margin.
 To be noticed, WMMD and RAAN also embed source sample re-weighting strategies into training.
-However, their weights highly rely on predictions of the target label distribution and make themselves struggle to handle huge label distribution drift.
-Figure~\ref{fig:a2w} shows more experimental details on \textbf{A}$\rightarrow$\textbf{W}.
-The undesirable performance of other methods mainly results from categories with large sizes on target domain.
-It is shown that DANN and ResNet-50 return almost 0 accuracy on Class 5\&15.
-Thanks to label distribution matching, LMDAN achieves much better predictions on these categories.
-Moreover, Figure~\ref{convergence} shows an increasing performance of LMDAN through iterations, indicating weighting source-target pairs by mini-batch gradually narrows the gap in label space.
-It is expected to see that all methods degrade with an increasing label distribution divergence in Figure~\ref{divergence}, which demonstrate the divergence in label space has a huge impact on the adaptation performance.
-LMDAN delivers robust results than others even under huge label distribution gap, which is essential in practice due to the agnostic target label distribution.
-The results in Table~\ref{tab:imageclef} and~\ref{tab:visda} provide more promising results of LMDAN on \textit{ImageCLEF-DA}[0.75;0.75] and \textit{VisDA-2017}[0.75;0.75].
+However, their weights highly rely on predictions of the target label distribution and make them struggle to handle huge label distribution drift.